 3. The Pampas

 High atop anyone’s list of must-sees while traveling in South America is a trip into the Amazon jungle to see wildlife galore.

-Two options are available in Bolivia, jungle tours and pampas tours, both based out of Rurrenabaque (about 20 hours by bus-one of the worst trips in South America-north of La Paz, or a 45 minute flight).
+Two options are available in Bolivia, jungle tours and pampas tours, both based out of Rurrenabaque (about 20 hours by bus-one of the worst trips in South America-north of La Paz, or a 45-minute flight).

 Picture slowly puttering down the river in a dug-out canoe, with literally hundreds of alligators, crocodiles, turtles, monkeys, pink dolphins, capybaras, and an abundant species of birds all around.

 A truly unique place in the world that permits travelers to get up close and personal with a myriad of wildlife, a Pampas tour is something that will be etched in your memory forever.

-Sitting on one side of the highest navigable lake in the world, Lake Titicaca, which straddles the border between Peru and Bolivia, sits the charming and quaint town of Copacabana.
+Sitting on one side of the highest high-altitude lake in the world, as well as the largest lake in South America, Lake Titicaca, which straddles the border between Peru and Bolivia, sits the charming and quaint town of Copacabana.

 Hiking trails along the shore is a great way to see the lake for different perspectives, with white capped mountains in the background.
 Kayaking or paddle-boating your way around the bay gets travelers up close and personal with the lake.